puzzmo-com/blog.puzzmo.com/content/posts/2024/06/23/shiki-hugo/index.md

     codeFences = false
 ```

-That means that the hugo process would make a codefenced block look like this HTML:
+That means that the hugo process would make a codefenced block which looks like this HTML:

 ```html
 <pre><code class="language-toml">[markup]